websauna/websauna/docs/source/narrative/user/user.rst

 Credential activity service
 ---------------------------

 Credential activity service is responsible for password reset requests.
+Credential activity service does not know about user implementation and only interacts with user registry.

 See :py:class:`websauna.system.user.credentialactivityservice.DefaultCredentialActivityService`.